miyako/CTranslate2/index.md

 #### Quantisation

 The `int8_float16` format is primarily designed for **NVIDIA GPUs**.
-It stores weights in 8-bit integers but converts them to 16-bit floating point for calculation.
-The M1 CPU does not have the specific kernels to do this efficiently in CTranslate2, so it falls back to float32, defeating the purpose.
+It stores weights in 8-bit integers but converts them to 16-bit floating point for maximum efficiency (storage+speed).
+CTranslate2 falls back to `float32` if CUDA is unavailable, which defeats the purpose of this hybrid format.

 The `float16` format is also designed for GPUs that support native 16-bit maths.
 The CPU backend of **CTranslate2** usually performs calculations in `float32` even on a CPU like Apple Silicon that actually has native 16-bit maths.
-The weights are internally converted to 32-bit which adds to the computation time.
+The weights are automatically converted to 32-bit at startup.

 The `int8` format takes advantage of `NEON` instructions on Apple Silicon and `AVX2` `AVX-512` `VNNI` instructions on Intel or AMD to **accelerate maths**. **You should always use the `int8` format on a PC or Mac with no GPU**.